LanguageDev/Yoakke/Documentation/Parser.md

 Check out the [basic structures](#basic-structures), then [using the parser generator](#using-the-parser-generator).
 Since parsing is a lot more diverse then lexing, the library does not provide an as-complete abstraction for a handwritten version as the `LexerBase`.
 Still, if you want to, you can utilize the very basic functionalities of [`ParserBase`](#the-parserbase-abstraction).

 ## Basic structures
-Parsing something can be succeed, or it can fail.
+Parsing something can succeed, or it can fail.
 Since both are likely outcomes - errors are not exceptional -, the outcome is modeled as a `ParseResult<T>` type, where the type-parameter `T` is the parsed value, given that it succeeded.

 The succeeding variant is `ParseOk<T>`, that contains the actual parsed value alongside other parsing-related information.
 The error variant is `ParseError`.